sonata-project/SonataAdminBundle/docs/reference/routing.rst

 as their controller, but this can be changed by altering the third argument when defining your Admin service (in your admin.yml file).

-For example, lets change the Controller for our MediaAdmin class to App:MediaCRUD:
+For example, lets change the Controller for our MediaAdmin class to ``App\Controller\MediaCRUDController``:

 .. configuration-block::